 - Training in religion and conflict resolution as a channel of indirect communication between enemies (USIP-CRDC)

 - Film series, in cooperation with the Fetzer Institute, Friendships Across the Divide, which highlights the work of Middle East peaceabuilders

-- Conferences in Washington, in collaboration with Alliance for Middle East Peace, leading to the evolution of recently introduced legislation to create a Palestine/Israel Fund to revolutionize support for people to people peacebuilding (HR 1065).
+- Conferences in Washington, in collaboration with Alliance for Middle East Peace, leading to the evolution of introduced legislation in 2009 to create a Palestine/Israel Fund to revolutionize support for people to people peacebuilding (HR 1065).

 - Hosting of Middle Eastern diplomats, scholars and peacemakers, such as from Jerusalem Peacemakers